1nst4ll/lizard-payroll/docs/dev-environment-setup.md

 php artisan migrate
 php artisan db:seed --class="PermissionSeeder" # You'll need to create this seeder
 ```
 Note: For Laravel Socialite, you'll need to configure your `config/services.php` and `.env` with Google OAuth credentials.
+This step is pending and will be addressed in a future phase.
 For Spatie Permission, you'll need to set up roles and permissions in your database seeders or migrations.

 ### 2.3 Environment Configuration